 The servicer also has to report your loan account to the credit reporting agencies as current if you weren't already behind at the time you enter into the forbearance agreement.

-The CARES Act sets a 60-day foreclosure moratorium beginning on March 18, 2020, for federally backed mortgage loans.
-This directive is basically in line with earlier foreclosure suspensions that HUD, Freddie Mac, and Fannie Mae implemented.
+The CARES Act set a 60-day foreclosure moratorium beginning on March 18, 2020, for federally backed mortgage loans.
+The foreclosure moratoriums for federally backed mortgage loans have been extended numerous times.